RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 ### Other Data Types

-Bitmap, Bitfields, Hyperloglog and Geo data types and operations are not currently supported in this version of
+Bitmap, Bitfields, and Hyperloglog data types and operations are not currently supported in this version of
 CRDBs.